-Modelling suggests the percentage of people testing positive continued to increase in the week ending 6th January in Northern Ireland.
+Modelling suggests the percentage of people testing positive increased in Northern Ireland in the two weeks up to 15th January, but the trend was uncertain in the week ending 15th January.
 The official estimates of the percentage of people in NI previously testing positive for COVID-19 are set out in figure 1a while the modelled trends over time in the overall population for testing positive for COVID-19, including 95% credible intervals, are shown in figure 1b (overleaf).
 These estimates are calculated using a regression model which adjusts the survey results to be more representative of the overall population in terms of age, sex, and region.